 You now believe, as many of us do, that a suitable CRM software is essential for any business that wants a chance at not only survival but success in today’s hyper-competitive market.
-You have even looked for your options, compared the available ones that are most suitable for you and have finally settled on Salesforce as your CRM platform of choice.
+You have even looked for your options, compare the available ones that are most suitable for you, and have finally settled on Salesforce as your CRM platform of choice.

 Comparing Salesforce editions can be quite confusing for some, and you can easily find yourself puzzled thanks to a large number of features available for each version.

 This is why we are here.
 We want to help make the process of selecting the Salesforce edition that’s suitable for your business a smooth one.
 We will try to keep things as simple as we could so that you can reach a decision by the end of this article, so stick around and maybe make a cup of coffee as you should be focused in the next ten minutes or so.

 Let’s Meet the contenders:

 Introduction to Salesforce Editions:

 This edition is created for small businesses that need to get into CRM quickly and easily.
 The edition comes with intuitive walkthroughs as well as a setup assistant to help companies to get started quickly.
 The UI is intuitive and very easy to use, and the administration tools enable users to customize deployment as their business continues to grow.